sdcoca/facex/README.md

   - Feel free to contact to share ideas or contribute!.

-This software uses the wel known and brilliant OpenCV library for image processing algorithms and you will need it to be able to build it: http://opencv.org/
+This software uses the well known and brilliant OpenCV library for image processing algorithms and you will need it to be able to build it: http://opencv.org/

 You can find a description of the algortihm in the paper cited below.
 Please quote the